theupdateframework/go-tuf/README.md

 ## Examples

 ----------------------------

+There are several examples that can act as a guideline on how to use the library and its features.
+Some of which are:

 * [basic_repository.go](examples/repository/basic_repository.go) example which demonstrates how to *manually* create and maintain repository metadata using the low-level Metadata API.